Almora: History

 In 1791, the Gorkhas of Nepal while expanding their kingdom westwards across the Kali River, invaded and overran Almora.
 In the meantime, the British were engaged in preventing the Gorkhas from over-running the whole of the northern frontier.
 The Gorkha rule lasted for twenty-four years.
 Due to their repeated intrusion into British territories in the Terai from 1800 onwards, Lord Moira, the Governor-General of India, decided to attack Almora in December 1814, marking the beginning of the Anglo-Gorkha war.
 The war that broke out in 1814 resulted in the defeat of the Gorkhas and subsequently led to the signing of the Treaty of Sugauli in 1816.
 According to the treaty, Nepal had to cede all those territories which the Gorkhas had annexed to the British East India Company.
 After the war, the old Lal Mandi fort, near Almora was renamed ‘Fort Moira’.

 Unlike neighbouring hill stations such as Nainital and Shimla, which were developed by the British, Almora was developed long before by the Chand kings.
 The place where the present cantonment is located was formerly known as Lalmandi.
 Presently where the collectorate exists, the 'Malla Mahal' (Upper Court) of the Chand kings was located.
 The site of the present District Hospital used to be 'Talla Mahal' (Lower Court) of the Chand rulers.
-Almora had a population of 8,596 in 1901.
+Almora had a population of 8,596 in 1901, falling to 8,359 in 1921.

 Geography

 Location

 Almora is located at 29.5971°N 79.6591°E in Almora district in Uttarakhand.
 It is situated 365 km north-east the national capital New Delhi and 415 km south-east of the state capital Dehradun.
 It lies in the revenue Division Kumaon and is located 63 km north of Nainital, the administrative headquarters of Kumaon.
 It has an average elevation of 1,604 m above mean sea level.

 Almora is situated on a ridge at the southern edge of the Kumaon Hills of the Central Himalaya range in the shape of a horse saddle shaped hillock.
 The eastern portion of the ridge is known as Talifat and the western one is known as Selifat.
-The Almora Market is situated at the top of the ridge, where these two, Talifat and Selifat jointly terminate.
+The Almora Market is situated at the top of the ridge, where the two jointly terminate.
 It is surrounded by thick forests of pine, deodar and fir trees.
 Flowing alongside the city are the Koshi (Kaushiki) and Suyal (Salmale) rivers.
 The snow-capped Himalayas can be seen in the background.